everton4292/Imc/README.md

 # Body Mass Index Calculator

- Android App created for the purpose of study
+ Android App created for the purpose of study.
+Made in Kotlin using MVVM architeture.

 ## A simple app for calculating Body Mass Index
  Body mass index (BMI) is a measure of body fat based on height and weight that applies to adult men and women.